-In their book, Personality Type, Don Riso and Russ Hudson describe Fives as:
+The Enneagram type 5 is often called “The Observer” or “The Investigator.”
+In their classic work, Personality Types, Don Riso and Russ Hudson characterize Fives as:

 - Mentally alert and curious

-- Able to concentrate; become deeply engrossed in whatever has captured their attention
+- Able to concentrate; get deeply engrossed in whatever has captured their attention

 - Studious and excited by knowledge; conceptualize everything before acting

 Overview of the Enneagram Type 5

 One of the ways in which the Enneagram differs from the Myers-Briggs is its assertion that every personality type has a signature core essence or approach to life.
 For the Five, this entails survival by way of knowledge and self-sufficiency.

 Of all the Enneagram types, Fives are the most concerned with seeing the world as it actually is, regardless of how ugly or unsettling.
 Nothing is taboo or off limits for Fives; any form of censorship is anathema to them.
 Seeing objective truth as the path to salvation, anyone or anything attempting to obfuscate the truth may be treated as an object of derision by the Five.
 While extraverted types such as Threes or Eights may wield more overt power or influence, Fives believe their insight into “hidden realities” and their acquisition of esoteric knowledge will comprise their saving grace.

 As highlighted by Riso and Hudson, Fives are prone to “conceptualize everything before acting.”
 Like Fours, many feel incapable of authentic action until they have gathered enough information and clarified their understanding of things.
 For instance, an INTJ Five friend of mine once spent well over a year formulating and honing his business plan before he was willing to start implementing it.
 Intuitive introverts’ propensity to ideate rather than act is underscored in my post, Why INFPs, INTPs, INFJs, & INTJs Struggle to Act.